Security Policy Optimizer

 The number of days since the last new application was seen on the rule.

-Opens the Applications & Usage dialog to compare the applications configured on the rule against the applications seen on the rule and modify the rule.
+Applications & Usagedialog to compare the applications configured on the rule against the applications seen on the rule and modify the rule.

 The most recent time that traffic matched the rule.

 The first time that traffic matched the rule.